FinYang/yangzhuoranyang.com/content/awards/_index.md

 caption = ""
 +++

 * 2019 Monash University Econometrics Honours Memorial Scholarship

+* 2018 Monash Business School Prize for the Top Achieving Student in Actuarial Science (Undergraduate)

+* 2018 Monash University Medal for Undergraduate Academic Excellence

+* 2018 Monash Business School Student Excellence Award in recognition of exceptional academic excellence in:

+  - Business analytics
+  - Modelling in finance and insurance
+  - Applied forecasting for business and economics

 * 2018 The International Institute of Forecasters Student Forecasting Award offered by Monash University Applied Forecasting for Business and Economics